feats/hello-garden/readme.md

     $ gcloud container clusters list
     $ gcloud container clusters get-credentials garden-1

 Last one puts certificate, etc. in `~/.kube/config`.

-Check that the new cluster is the *current*:
+Check that the new cluster is the *current*, or change the context:

     $ kubectl config current-context
     $ kubectl config use-context gke_kaleidoscope-1-nodejs_europe-west1-b_garden-1